 - "Jail Removal" -- The "Jail Removal" disallows the placement of youth in adult jails and lock ups except under very limited circumstances;

-- Disproportionate Minority Confinement (DMC) -- The DMC provision requires states to address the issue of over-representation of youth of color in the justice system.
+- Racial and Ethnic Disparities (RED) -- The RED provision requires states to address the issue of over-representation of youth of color in the justice system.